spray/spray/docs/documentation/spray-caching/index.rst

 based on a certain key of type ``K``, runs the wrapped operation only once and returns the the cached value for all future accesses for the same key (as long as the respective entry has not expired).

-The central idea of a *spray-cachine* cache is to not store the actual values of type ``T`` themselves in the cache but rather corresponding Akka Futures, i.e. instances of type ``Future[T]``.
+The central idea of a *spray-caching* cache is to not store the actual values of type ``T`` themselves in the cache but rather corresponding Akka Futures, i.e. instances of type ``Future[T]``.
 This approach has the advantage of nicely taking care of the thundering herds problem where many requests to a particular cache key (e.g. a resource URI) arrive before the first one could be completed.
 Normally (without special guarding techniques, like so-called "cowboy" entries)